Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_NFTContract.md

-## Technical Summary and Code Documentation
+## Technical Summary and Code Documentation For NFTContract Contract

 ## Instructions for creating Brand, Schema, Template and Mint Templates

-A common order of creating NFT would be
+A common order for creating NFT would be

 1. Creating new Brand with `transactions/createBrand.cdc` transaction.
 2. Creating new Schema with `transactions/createSchema.cdc` transaction.
 3. Creating new Template with `transactions/createTemplate.cdc` transaction.
+4. Update the Template Mutable data for a specific attribute with `transactions/updateTemplateMutableAttribute` transaction using Admin Account.
+5. Update the Template whole Mutable data with `transactions/updateTemplateMutableData` transaction using Admin Account.
+6. Lock specific Template with `transactions/lockTemplate` transaction using Admin Account.
-4. Create NFT receiver with `transactions/setupAccount.cdc` transaction for the end-user who will receive the NFT.
+7. Create NFT receiver with `transaction/setupAccount.cdc` transaction for the end-user who will receive the NFT.
-5. Mint NFT and transfer that NFT to given address(having NFT-receiver) with `transactions/mintTemplate.cdc` transaction.
+8. Mint NFT and transfer that NFT to given address(having NFT-receiver) with `transactions/mintTemplate.cdc` transaction.

 You can also call scripts to fetch and verify the data, basic scripts would be

 1. Get all brands ids by calling `scripts/getAllBrands.cdc` script.
 2. Get specific brand data by its brand-id by calling `scripts/getBrandById.cdc` script.
 3. Get all schemas by calling `scripts/getallSchema.cdc` script.
 4. Get specific schema by its schema-id by calling `scripts/getSchemaById.cdc` script.
 5. Get all templates by calling `scripts/getAllTemplates.cdc` script.
+6. Get specific template mutable data by its template-id by calling `scripts/getTemplateMutableData.cdc` script.
+7. Get specific template by its template-id by calling `scripts/getTemplateById.cdc` script.
-6. Get specific template by its tamplate-id by calling `scripts/getTemplateById.cdc` script.
+8. Get specific template by its template-id by calling `scripts/getTemplateById.cdc` script.
-7. Get all nfts of an address by calling `scripts/getNFTTemplateData.cdc` script.
+9. Get all nfts of an address by calling `scripts/getNFTTemplateData.cdc` script.
-8. Get specific nft-data by its nft-id by calling `scripts/getNFTDataById.cdc` script.
+10. Get specific nft-data by its nft-id by calling `scripts/getNFTDataById.cdc` script.

 ### NFTContract Events